5 Tips That Will Improve Your Guitar Playing Today!

 You must be consistent!
 Or else you’ll never get there.
 It’s much better to practice a little each day then a lot every other day.
 It makes your mind stay more focused on the task at hand.
 Plus your motor skills get developed more thoroughly as well as remembering musical concepts.

 By having a daily practice routine, you will begin to see a transformation in your abilities & understanding of the guitar.
-You will begin to see how the music is put together so to be a pleasant experience to the ear.
+You will begin to see how the music is put together so as to be a pleasant experience to the ear.
 And you will also build self-confidence on the path to your guitar playing success.